Anne Marie Morris: 2022

 In January 2022, it was reported by Politico that she had again lost the Conservative whip, for voting for an opposition day motion on a VAT cut for energy bills.
 Morris said she was "disappointed", but "won't apologise for supporting measures that would help my hard-working constituents at a time when the cost of living is rising."
 The motion was defeated by 319 votes to 229.
 She said she had submitted a letter of no confidence in Boris Johnson before losing the whip.
 The party whip was restored on 12 May 2022.

 Post-parliamentary career

+Following her defeat at the 2024 election, Morris has worked as a Managing Director at geopolitical advisory firm Manteion.

 In July 2025, Morris joined Reform UK with the intention of developing their social care policies.

 Personal life

 Morris lives in Newton Abbot and London.
 Her former partner was the financier Roger Kendrick, who also formerly served as her election agent.
-The couple were featured in an article in The Sunday Times in March 2013 on how high earners could limit their tax bills.